bfdes/bfdes.github.io/posts/monte-carlo-to-las-vegas.md

 We can do much better by using something like Rabin-Karp search.

-Suppose our library exposes substring search algorithms as curried functions `f`:
+Suppose our library exposes substring search algorithms as curried functions:

 $$
 f : p \mapsto t \mapsto i,